• Home

 REFLECTION

-• STATIONS OF THE CROSS • Fridays of Lent
+• SOUP AND STATIONS • Fridays of Lent • Schedule can be found within

 This popular Lenten devotion will be offered on a rotating basis at our parishes every Friday of Lent.